-- A motion is introduced. - The results of the initial straw poll are announced. - If there are amendments to the motion, they must be dispensed with before the main motion is discussed and decided. - The process to discuss amendments operates in the same way: the amendment is read, and results of the initial straw poll are announced. - If there is consensus in the initial straw poll, the WSC Cofacilitator will announce that as a decision.. - If a motion has consensus support or consensus not in support in the initial straw poll, the body may decide not to consider any amendments to the motion. - If there is not consensus in the initial straw poll, those who wish to speak to the measure will raise their cards. - Each member has up to two minutes to speak (those being translated will be given more time).
-The Conference uses a timer in decision-making sessions that goes from green to yellow to red as the allotted time passes.
+- A motion is introduced. - The results of the initial straw poll are announced. - If there are amendments to the motion, they must be dispensed with before the main motion is discussed and decided. - The process to discuss amendments operates in the same way: the amendment is read, and results of the initial straw poll are announced. - If there is consensus in the initial straw poll, discussion of the amendment or motion is limited to two participants in the minority.
+(The WSC defines consensus support as 80% or greater support and consensus not in support as 20% or fewer support.)
+After those two people speak, a second straw poll will be taken.
+If consensus support or not in support remains after those two participants speak, the second straw poll will be considered a vote, and the measure will be decided.
+Participants will be reminded before the second straw poll that this will be a decision if the Conference is still in consensus.
+If the second straw poll reveals that there is no longer consensus, discussion will proceed until a decision is reached. - If a motion has consensus support or consensus not in support in the initial straw poll, the body may decide not to consider any amendments to the motion. - If there is not consensus in the initial straw poll, those who wish to speak to the measure will raise their cards.

-- In the course of discussion of a motion or amendment, straw polls will be taken to measure the body and see if discussion is having an effect. - Before a vote on an item, everyone will be asked whether they are ready to make a decision.
+- Each member has up to two minutes to speak (those being translated will be given more time).
+The Conference uses a timer in decision-making sessions that goes from green to yellow to red as the allotted time passes. - In the course of discussion of a motion or amendment, straw polls will be taken to measure the body and see if discussion is having an effect. - Before a vote on an item, everyone will be asked whether they are ready to make a decision.
 Participants requiring information to make a decision, or who are unclear about the process, have this opportunity to ask those urgent questions. - At any point, the Cofacilitators can decide to end discussion and take a final vote on the item being considered. - If any of the amendments pass, the main motion will be changed accordingly.
 After the amendments are decided on, the body will discuss and decide on the main motion using the same discussion process.
 It will still be possible to ask to commit a motion to the World Board or to use an amendment to divide a motion.